mucosal-immunology-lab/autodock-gpu/README.md

 The best work-group size depends on the GPU and workload.
 Try `NUMWI=128` or `NUMWI=64` for modern cards with typical workloads.

 After successful compilation, the host binary file is placed into the `AutoDock-GPU/bin` folder.
-The binary file with take the form `autodock_gpu_{work-group size}wi`.
+The binary file will take the form `autodock_gpu_{work-group size}wi`.

 To add this folder to the PATH to enable easier running of the program, you can run the following command.